 After working in the Physical Therapy field for over 25 years, I have seen a few things.
 Hi, I’m Mitch Winstead from Advanced Mutual Group and Allstar Senior Benefits.
 If you need to ask questions or want a quote on life insurance, call us today.
 Our toll-free number is 866-598-8170 or 910-452-1922.
 Our website is http://www.advancedmutualgroup.com https://www.allstarseniorbenefits.com We have a Facebook page at http://www.facebook.com/medsuppguru Falls happen.
 How do you prevent a fall?
 Good question.
 One of my patients a few years ago fell a lot.
 She had a walker.
 She was alert or “with it” She just fell a lot.
 What did I do to stop it?
 I took a look at the big picture.
 What was wrong with the patient?
 Or what was her diagnosis?
 Is there anything contributing to falls?
 Did she have the right equipment?
 How was her cognitive status/ How was her strength?
-Was there anything in here environment that was causing her to fall.
+Was there anything in her environment that was causing her to fall?
 There was nothing large standing out.
 Her gait was ok.
 Gait is a term used in the medical profession for walking.

 She was not doing anything dangerous.
 I started where I always start which is the basics.
 First I start with strength and go over some fall prevention exercises.
 Mainly lower extremity strength.
-Then, of course, the big one which is balance.
+Then, of course, the big one is balance.
 Here balance was fair.
 But I had many other patients that had poor to fair balance and didn’t fall as much as she did.
 So we just did basic strength training and balance drills for a few weeks.
 She still kept falling.
 Why?
 I couldn’t figure it out.
 I spoke with her daughter and tried to find out some further information.
 She didn’t give me a whole lot.
 I kept on continuing a lot of balance drills and gait training and strength train again for the legs or lower extremities.
 I gave her a fall prevention program.

 It took a lot of repetition of balance drills to improve her proprioception.
 We just kept going over them again and again.
 After about 9 weeks.
 Here falls had decreased from 3 to 4 times weekly to 1 time weekly.
 Yes! that was an improvement!
 Eventually, she did not have any falls and I discharged her.
 From then until now.
 That patient had a record number of falls.
 More than any patient I had previously until now.
 Falls hurt-literally.
 Have you ever fallen?
 It hurts!.
 Some falls obviously are more dangerous than others.